tomjridge/kv-hash/Documentation.md

 We write buckets to disk at block-aligned offsets.
 Thus, bucket update is (we hope) atomic.
 The order that buckets flush to disk does not affect correctness.

 Adding a new kv to a bucket is fast.
 Searching is fast.
-A bucket is actually an int array, so going to/from disk is fast.
+A bucket is actually a block-sized int array, so going to/from disk is fast.

 Sometimes, a bucket will become full.
 In this case, the bucket is split into two.
 Let's say the original range is $l_0 \le ... < h_0$.
 Let's say the new buckets are $b_1, b_2$.
 Then $l_0 = l_1, l_1 < h_1, h_1 = l_2, l_2 < h_2, h_2 = h_0$, i.e., each bucket corresponds to some subrange of the original range.